wjakob/nanobind/docs/ndarray.rst

 annotations to determine whether or not a copy should be made.
 They are interpreted as follows:

-- The default :cpp:enumerator:`rv_policy::automatic` and
+- The default :cpp:member:`rv_policy::automatic` and
-  :cpp:enumerator:`rv_policy::automatic_reference` policies cause the array to be copied when it has no owner and when it is not already associated with a Python object.
+  :cpp:member:`rv_policy::automatic_reference` policies cause the array to be copied when it has no owner and when it is not already associated with a Python object.

-- The policy :cpp:enumerator:`rv_policy::reference` references an existing memory region and never copies.
+- The policy :cpp:member:`rv_policy::reference` references an existing memory region and never copies.

-- :cpp:enumerator:`rv_policy::copy` always copies.
+- :cpp:member:`rv_policy::copy` always copies.

-- :cpp:enumerator:`rv_policy::none` refuses the cast unless the array is already associated with an existing Python object (e.g. a NumPy array), in which case that object is returned.
+- :cpp:member:`rv_policy::none` refuses the cast unless the array is already associated with an existing Python object (e.g. a NumPy array), in which case that object is returned.

-- :cpp:enumerator:`rv_policy::reference_internal` retroactively sets the
+- :cpp:member:`rv_policy::reference_internal` retroactively sets the
   nd-array's ``owner`` field to a method's ``self`` argument.
 It fails with an error if there is already a different owner.

-- :cpp:enumerator:`rv_policy::move` is unsupported and demoted to :cpp:enumerator:`rv_policy::copy`.
+- :cpp:member:`rv_policy::move` is unsupported and demoted to :cpp:member:`rv_policy::copy`.

 Note that when a copy is returned, the copy is made by the framework, not by nanobind itself.